top of page

 Satan’s Temptation of Jesus: Matthew 4; Mark1; Luke 4

-To accomplish this, Jesus had to trust the Father to guide and enable Him to fulfill all of prophecies God had given to identify Him.
-Plus, He had to trust God to meet the specific requirements that would qualify Him to be the Mediator, Redeemer, and Savior, reconciling man to God (Romans 5:10; 2 Corinthians 5:17-21; Colossians 1:20).
+To accomplish all this, Jesus had to trust God’s guidance and enabling to fulfill all of prophecies given to help others identify Him as the Messiah.
+Also, He had to trust God the Father to lead and empower Him to qualify Him to be the Mediator, Redeemer, and Savior, reconciling man to God (Romans 5:10; 2 Corinthians 5:17-21; Colossians 1:20).
 These are among those special qualifying requirements:

 1. Must be a male of the human race, fully and completely a man (Genesis 3:15)